 Can a dental bridge be used if multiple teeth are missing in different areas?

 No, a traditional dental bridge only replaces teeth in one continuous gap.
 If you have missing teeth in several areas, you’ll likely need multiple bridges or a combination of implants and partial dentures.
-Your dentist will recommend a custom plan to replace each gap efficiently.
-A full exam and X-rays help determine the best option.
+Our dentist will recommend a custom plan to replace each gap efficiently.
+We’ll perform a full exam and take X-rays find the best option for you.

 Can partial dentures be made to match my existing teeth?

-Yes, partial dentures are custom-made to match the size, shape, and color of your natural teeth.
-The goal is to create a seamless look that blends with your smile.
+Yes, partial dentures are custom-made to match the size, shape, and color of your teeth.
+Custom partials create a seamless look that blends with your smile.
 Dr. Ousborne will take impressions and work with a dental lab to ensure the materials match as closely as possible.
 A well-made partial should look natural and fit comfortably.

 What are the benefits of choosing implant-supported dentures over traditional ones?